–Written By Ty Burke

 Gal was selected as a finalist for the Young Investigators Award at the Own The Podium 2017 SPort INnovation (SPIN) Summit.
 She is also an NSERC READi trainee, supervised by Dr Adrian Chan, READi director and assistant vice-president (Academic) and Dr Dean Hay from the Biomechanics and Ergonomics Laboratory at Nipissing University.

-The Paralympic Winter Games will take place in PyeongChang, Korea in March, 2018.
-Click here to view a schedule of the events.
+The Paralympic Winter Games took place in PyeongChang, Korea in March, 2018.
+The Canadian team won a silver medal.